blbadger/blbadger.github.io/vision-transformers.md

 ### Attention layers transmit very little input information

-It may be wondered how larger models represent their inputs.
-For this we use a different image of a Tesla coil, and apply this input to a ViT Large 16 model.
+We will now switch to larger vision transformers, mostly because these are the ones that performed well on ImageNet and other similar benchmarks.
+We can use a different image of a Tesla coil and apply this input to a ViT Large 16 model.
 This model accepts inputs of size 512x512 rather than the 224x224 used above and makes patches of that input of size 16x16 such that there are $32^2 + 1 = 1024 + 1$ features per input, and the model stipulates an embedding dimension of 1024.
-All together, this means that all layers from the input procesing convolution on contain $1025* 1024=1049600$ elements, which is larger than the $512x512x3 = 786432$ elements in the input such that this model would does not experience actual non-invertibility.
+All together, this means that all layers from the input procesing convolution on contain $1025* 1024=1049600$ elements, which is larger than the $512x512x3 = 786432$ elements in the input.

 Transformer encoders contain a number of operations: layer normalization, self-attention, feedforward fully connected neural networks, and residual addition connections.
-With the observation that removing layer normalization yields more accurate input representations from encoders before training, it may be wondered what exactly in the transformer encoder module is necessary for representing an input, or equivalently what exactly in this module is capable of storing useful information about the input.
+With the observation that removing layer normalization yields more accurate input representations from encoders before training in small vision transformers, it may be wondered what exactly in the transformer encoder module is necessary for representing an input, or equivalently what exactly in this module is capable of storing useful information about the input.

 Recall the architecture of the vision transformer encoder module:

 ![vision transformer architecture]({{https://blbadger.github.io}}/neural_networks/transformer_encoder_illustration.png)

-We are now going to focus on ViT Large 16, where the 'trained' modules are pretrained on weakly supervised datasets and images are 512x512.
+We are now going to focus on ViT Large 16, where the 'trained' modules are pretrained on weakly supervised datasets before ImageNet 1K, and images are all 3x512x512.
 This model behaves similarly to ViT Base 32 with respect to the input convolution: applying a trained input convolution without switching to a trained first layernorm leads to patches of high-frequency signal in the input generation, which can be ameliorated by swapping to a trained layernorm.

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_layernorm_trained.png)

-The approach we will follow is an ablation: each component will be removed one after the other in order to observe which ones are required for input representation from the module output.
+The approach we will follow is an ablation survey: each component will be removed one after the other in order to observe which ones are required for input representation from the module output.
 Change are made sub-classing the `EncoderBlock` module of ViT and then simply removing the relevant portions.

-Instead we can modify the `EncoderBlock` class of the ViT, which is originally
+This class is originally as follows:

 ```python
 class EncoderBlock(nn.Module):